 In each of our own everyday lives we often come across situations that we might be tempted to avoid in order to prevent unnecessary heartache.
 Working as a professional home caregiver, as I do, you can be confronted with a lot of different health and mental issues and conditions of various patients.
 Some people are very easy to care for whereas others produce a great amount of stress.
 Some people need you for only a short while, and then they may improve to the point where they no longer require your services.
 Others may be on a downward trend that eventually ends in their sad demise.

 If you are naturally caring and devoted to the best care of your clients then you will take great pride and joy in what you are able to do for them.
 A truly dedicated caregiver cannot always help but form a close bond with many of those receiving care.
 Some caregivers will grow so close to their clients and patients that they become more like family.
-As a result of the closeness, when that particular individual passes, the caregiver is obviously devastated and will definitely feel the loss in a very deep and sad manner.
+As a result of the closeness, when that particular individual passes, the caregiver is obviously affected and will definitely feel the loss in a very deep and sad manner.

 My Bitter Sweet Caregiving Journey